cerc-io/stack-orchestrator/app/data/stacks/sushiswap/README.md

 laconic-so --stack sushiswap deploy --cluster sushiswap up
 ```

+Note: When running for the first time (or after clean up), the services will take some time to start as Lotus nodes in the fixturenet download the proof params

 ## Tests

 Follow [smoke-tests.md](./smoke-tests.md) to run smoke tests

 ## Clean up

-Stop all the services running in background run:
+Stop all the services running in background:

 ```bash
 laconic-so --stack sushiswap deploy --cluster sushiswap down